-You have regular opportunities to socialize — picking up mail, doing laundry— that aren’t as easy to come by in a single-family home.
+But the nature of condominiums creates regular opportunities to socialize — picking up mail, doing laundry, etc. — that aren’t as easy to come by in a single-family home.
 Some complexes may have social events for residents, as well.

 Communities come with rules.
 While a homeowner can renovate their property whenever and however they choose (for the most part), condo owners have restrictions on what they can and can’t do.

-All homeowners share in decision making processes that affect the group.
-Penalties for violating the covenants, conditions, and restrictions (CC&Rs) could include fines or being asked to leave.
+All condo owners share in decision-making processes that affect the group.
+Penalties for violating the covenants, conditions, and restrictions (CC&R) could include fines or being asked to leave.

-Tip: Ask about restrictions before buying.
+Tip: Ask about restrictions before buying a condo.
 What rules apply to the common spaces?
 What’s the procedure if you want guests?
 Are pets permitted?

-Depending on your preferences for space, privacy, geographic area, and community living, you may be happier in a single-family home or in a condo.
+Your preferences for space, privacy, geography, and community living can indicate whether you’ll be happier in a single-family home or a condo.
 No matter what, make sure you ask all your lingering questions before you sign on the dotted line.